By Don Goodman

 It goes without saying that we all react to body language so you need to make this work for you in the interview.

 Your body language generally includes your eye contact, posture, hand gestures and facial expressions.

-We aren't normally aware of our own body language, but the impact is enormous.
+We aren't normally aware of our own body language, but the impact is enormous and strongly influences rapport.